Video shows Pierce threatening police, planning to call in political favors during drunk driving arrest - Salisbury Post

 Pierce mentioned several other politicians by name during his arrest, including Sen. Carl Ford and County Commissioner Mike Caskey.
 Pierce also mentioned Gov. Roy Cooper, telling Lindquist he insulted the governor to his face.

 After difficulty with the breathalyzer in his car, Lindquist handcuffed Pierce and transported him the the Salisbury Police Department for a test.
-Then, while Lindquist worked to prepare a breathalyzer inside department about an hour and 17 minutes into his body camera video, the county commissioner said he was not a threat while driving home.
+Then, while Lindquist worked to prepare a breathalyzer inside the department about an hour and 17 minutes into his body camera video, the county commissioner said he was not a threat while driving home.

 “I endangered whose lives?
 Nobody.
 Nobody,” Pierce said.